Corruption in Venezuela: Diosdado Cabello

 Information presented to the United States State Department by Stratfor claimed that Diosdado Cabello was "head of one of the major centers of corruption in Venezuela."
 A Wikileaked U.S. Embassy cable from 2009 characterized Cabello as a "major pole" of corruption within the regime, describing him as "amassing great power and control over the regime's apparatus as well as a private fortune, often through intimidation behind the scenes."
 The communiqué likewise created speculation that "Chavez himself might be concerned about Cabello's growing influence but unable to diminish it."

 He is described by a contributor to The Atlantic as the "Frank Underwood" of Venezuela under whose watch the National Assembly of Venezuela has made a habit of ignoring constitutional hurdles entirely—at various times preventing opposition members from speaking in session, suspending their salaries, stripping particularly problematic legislators of parliamentary immunity, and, on one occasion, even presiding over the physical beating of unfriendly lawmakers while the assembly was meeting.
-There are currently at least 17 formal corruption allegations lodged against Cabello in Venezuela's prosecutors office.
+There are currently at least 17 formal corruption allegations lodged against Cabello in Venezuela's prosecutor's office.
 His figurehead Rafael Sarría, was investigated and deported from the US in 2010.

 Drug trade

-Cabello has been accused of being involved in illegal drug trade in Venezuela and was accused of being a leader of the Cartel of the Suns.
+Cabello has been accused of being involved in the illegal drug trade in Venezuela and was accused of being a leader of the Cartel of the Suns.
 On 18 May 2015, The Wall Street Journal reported from sources in the United States Department of Justice that there was "extensive evidence to justify that Cabello is one of the heads, if not the head, of the cartel" and that he is "certainly is a main target" of investigations being conducted by the Drug Enforcement Administration involving drug trafficking in Venezuela.

 Derwick Associates bribes

 In 2014, Cabello was charged by a court in Miami, Florida of accepting bribes from Derwick Associates including a $50 million payment.
 These bribes were reportedly made so Derwick Associates could get public contracts from the Venezuelan government.
 Derwick Associates denied the charges stating that the allegations against themselves and Cabello are untrue and that they had no financial relationship with Cabello.
-Banesco also denied the allegations calling them a lie.
+Banesco also denied the allegations, calling them a lie.

-Organizing colectivos
+Colectivos organization

 Cabello, along with Freddy Bernal and Eliezer Otaiza, have been accused of directing colectivos by organizing and paying them with money from the funds of Petróleos de Venezuela.